 Journal writing as a method of dealing with creative blocks

-Last year, I attempted to try “The Artist’s Way” by Julia Cameron for the first time, after hearing tons of great stuff about it from fellow creatives who found her advice life-changing.
+Last year, I attempted going through “The Artist’s Way” by Julia Cameron for the first time, after hearing tons of praise about it from fellow creatives who found her advice life-changing.
 I was left unimpressed.
-I clearly wasn’t the intended audience for this book, and both the recovery language and God language were annoying, so much so that I barely made myself finish the book.
+I clearly wasn’t the intended audience for this book, and both the recovery language and God language were annoying, so much so that I barely made myself finish reading the book.
 Her advice to write 3 full pages every morning did nothing for my creativity, it only took up valuable time that I could’ve spent doing literally anything else.

 (* I keep writing “art block” in quotes because it’s not how I actually experience it.
-My creativity is flowing all the forking time and pays my bills.
-I just keep my personal art on the back burner, which is not a problem of “inspiration”, it’s a problem of logistics and willpower.)
+My creativity is flowing all the time and pays my bills.
+I just keep my personal art on the back burner, which is not a problem of “inspiration”, it’s a problem of logistics, energy, and willpower.)

 Focusing on writing my way through the “block” always left me frustrated that writing and painting can’t happen at the same time.

-Writing sucks up all the creative juice and feeds itself, instead of opening the flow and keeping it flowing for other avenues as many creativity teachers suggest.
+Writing sucks up all the creative juice and feeds itself, instead of opening the flow and keeping it flowing for other avenues, whish is what many creativity teachers suggest.

 Whenever someone offers journal prompts or something of that kind to supposedly get me to create, I want to flip the table.
 It has never, ever worked for me.
 I just write and write and write.
 And then I write about how frustrated I am that I’m not painting.
 That’s so not the point...
 So I hereby grant myself, and anyone else who feels they need it, permission to ditch and ignore any journaling questions, prompts, exercises, and other writing tools to supposedly open up creative flow.
 Not helpful, not what I need and want, and I’m wise enough to choose a better method for myself because I know myself better than any teacher can.